-ARCHITECTURE, IT HAS OFTEN BEEN CLAIMED, IS A SYNTHESIS OF SCIENCE AND ART.
+architecture, it has often been claimed, is a synthesis of science and art.
 On the surface, it seems that these are the opposite poles of human intelligence; the former is logical, reproducible, hard, the latter is emotional, unique, and soft.
 Since Vitruvius, architects have prided themselves on inhabiting both worlds.
-In perhaps the pinnacle of this topos, Sigfried Giedion went so far in Space, Time and Architecture as to proclaim that modern architecture had a unique, healing role in modernity because of its ability to overcome the increasing split between these two poles.
+In perhaps the pinnacle of this topos, in Space, Time, and Architecture Sigfried Giedion went so far as to proclaim that modern architecture had a unique, healing role in modernity because of its ability to overcome the increasing split between these two poles.
 Some architects' infatuation with computation over the last two decades, from blobs to parametricism, replays this script.
 Yet, it is possible that the dialectic of art and science is only a fiction.
-After all, many of the best artists are not merely technically adept, but also experiment with materials as part of their practices, while the most successful scientists are great storytellers-illustrating their hypotheses with captivating anecdotes to make them accessible to the public.
-Ask school children about famous scientific experiments and they will tell you about the apple falling on Newton's head or Archimedes yelling "Eureka!" when his tub overflowed.
-No matter how hard-headed it may seem, a written experiment is a story with a plot, a set of characters, a setting, props, and an outcome.
-More than that, when people are the subjects, for example in medical experimentation, the process itself can skew the results, making them hard, even impossible to verify.
-In clinical drug trials, this has become a serious problem; drugs that appear to be effective in the laboratory deliver results comparable to placebos.
-Frequently, it is not so much that the actual drugs are ineffective; they perform as expected.
+After all, many of the best artists are not merely technically adept, but also experiment with materials as part of their practice while the most successful scientists are great storytellers, illustrating their hypotheses with captivating anecdotes to make them accessible to the public.
+Ask school children about famous scientific experiments and they well tell you about the apple falling on Newton's head or Archimedes yelling "Eureka!" when his tub overflowed.
+No matter how hard-headed it may seem, when an experiment is written up, it is a story with a plot, a set of characters, a setting, props, and an outcome.
+More than that, when people are the subjects, for example in medical experimentation, the process itself can skew the results, making the results hard, even impossible to verify.1 In clinical drug trials, this has become a serious problem; drugs that appear to be effective in the laboratory deliver results comparable to placebos.
+Frequently, it is not so much that the actual drugs are ineffective, rather they perform as expected.
 The problem is that sugar pills produce similar results; individuals' faith in drug trials skews the outcomes.
 Even double-blind trials and methods that can account for the effects of the experimentation process on the participants' behavior and perceptions no longer seem to go far enough.
-Increasingly, it seems we live in a world whose laws are not so much determined by science as by fiction.2 igoplus
+Increasingly, it seems, we live in a world whose laws are not so much determined by science as by fiction.2